-We held a series of public information events in September and October 2017 to provide information about the scheme and detailed design and construction phase.
+We held a series of public information events in September and October 2017 to provide information about the scheme, including the detailed design and construction phase.

 In December 2017, we completed a smart motorway design that meets the aims of the scheme.
 We also undertook a range of surveys and assessments to help inform us about the local environment.

 Advance works for the scheme began on 22 January 2018.
-These advance works included some vegetation and tree clearance work between Junction 13, near Brogborough, and Tathall End, to the north of Junction 14, in various locations over a 3 month period until the end of March 2018.
+This included vegetation and tree clearance work in various locations between junction 13, near Brogborough, and Tathall End, to the north of junction 14.

 |Government announces scheme||December 2014|